MaxvandenBoom/MEF_import/README.md

 Installation
 ------------
 1. Download, decompress and copy the directory into the directory of plugins of EEGLAB
-1. Lunch EEGLAB in MATLAT, e.g. >>eeglab
+1. Lunch EEGLAB in MATLAB, e.g. >>eeglab
 1. From EEGLAB GUI, select File > Import Data > Using EEGLAB functions and plugins > From UP-MSEL .mef file
 1. Follow the instructions on the screen
 1. A data sample 'sample_mef' folder is provided in the package.

 MEF format
 ----------
 Multiscale Electrophysiology Format (MEF) is a novel electrophysiology file format designed for large-scale storage of electrophysiological recordings.
 MEF can achieve significant data size reduction when compared to existing techniques with stat-of-the-art lossless data compression.
 It satisfies the Health Insurance Portability and Accountability Act (HIPAA) to encrypt any patient protected health information transmitted over a public network.
-The details of MEF file can be found on [International Epilepsy Portal](https://main.ieeg.org): https://main.ieeg.org/?q=node/28.
+The details of MEF file can be found at https://www.mayo.edu/research/labs/epilepsy-neurophysiology/mef-example-source-code from [Mayo Systems Electrophysiology Lab](http://msel.mayo.edu/) and on [International Epilepsy Portal](https://main.ieeg.org): https://main.ieeg.org/?q=node/28.